rlucente-se-jboss/enmasse-workshop/README.md

 * _sparkdriver_ : as Spark driver application user
 * _thermostat_ : as thermostat application user

 It's clear that this workshop involves a "real" user who is in charge to create and configure the addresses and some other users which are relaled to applications running in the cluster and devices running in the field.
+The <b>console</b> user should be in the <b>admin</b> group to derive the correct authorization with the standard authentication service.

 #### Creating messaging addresses
 In EnMasse, you have the concepts of address spaces and addresses.

 An address space is a group of addresses that can be accessed through a single connection (per